c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 *   The application is blocked

-### Nonblocking I/O model
+### Non-blocking I/O model

 In the _non-blocking I/O model_ the application makes a system call that immediately returns one of two responses:

 *   if the I/O operation can be completed immediately, the data is returned
 *   if the I/O operation can’t be completed immediately, an error code is returned indicating that the I/O operation would block or the device is temporarily unavailable

-To complete the I/O operation, the application should make repeating system calls until completion.
+To complete the I/O operation, the application should busy-wait (make repeating system calls) until completion.

 ![non-blocking I/O model](/.images/non_blocking_IO_model.png)